I HEARD THE BELLS ON CHRISTMAS DAY

 Spiritual markers can also be instrumental in helping us navigate our next steps when the enemy overwhelms us with frustration and despair.
 In those moments, we must wash our minds with the water of God’s Word, because “Your word is a lamp to my feet and a light to my path” (Psalm 119:105).

-Make no mistake, trusting God’s sovereignty doesn’t mean life will be easy.
-Rather, it means in the midst of trial, we can still hear the mild, peaceful sweetness of the bells because we’ve placed our faith and trust in Christ, rather than our ability to control our circumstances.
+Undoubtedly, trusting God’s sovereignty does not mean life will be easy.
+Rather, it means in the midst of trial, we can still hear the mild, peaceful sweetness of the bells because we have placed our faith and trust in Christ, rather than our ability to control our circumstances.

 “Trust in the LORD with all your heart, and do not lean on your own understanding.
 In all your ways acknowledge him, and he will make straight your paths.
 Be not wise in your own eyes; fear the LORD, and turn away from evil.
 It will be healing to your flesh and refreshment to your bones” (Proverbs 3:5–8).